kakyoism/kkappkit/README.md

 ```

 Wow!
 That is long!
 For a Hello World, what we did may seem an overkill.
 But wait, most of that is just necessary bootstrapping in a real-world tool and we are not shy from doing things properly; the only UI code in the example, however, is just the `run_gui()` function, which costs only two subroutines, one being a factory method.
-No explicit widget or layout coding was needed.
+No need for explicit widget or layout coding here.
 All the details come from our `app.json` config file.
 Anybody can write up this config easily.

 As said before, we include in this example the necessary features of a real-world tool according to our vision, e.g., transparency via showing progress and status, in this bare bone example.
-For anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits and the little boilerplate cost will become ignorable.
+For anything larger than that, especially when it comes to realtime control via a ton of parameters, you will quickly see the benefits and the little boilerplate cost will be ignorable.
 But, we are not done yet.

 Finally, we copy `kkgui.py` and `util.py` modules into the app folder.
 Now we are ready to run this app.